jorycz/iMac-5K-display-convert/README.md

 ### Fans

+- **Noctua fan with PWM control module** is used as case fan.
+It sucks hot air from the case to outside and speed is controlled by PWM with probe behind power supply.
+- **Stock fan on R1811 CPU with W1209 and 180 Ω resistor** is modified like this to be more quiet.
+Resistor is bridged when specified temperature is reached.

 Power Supply is in iMac case so I need some fresh air in there but also keep display quiet.
 So I modified Apple logo and placed Noctua fan there which (after small cutout on the left side) fits this space perfectly.

 - Use heatgun for a couple of seconds to get rid of the thin cover